klaytn-hackathon/MBGA/Readme.md

 ### 2. What is Trying to be Solved Through Blockchain?

-I want to help people make habits.
+We want to help people make habits.
 Easily, this bapp is a decentralized version of the existing https://gofuckingdoit.com.
-I want to make an app that can expect rewards and guarantee transparency.
+We want to make an app that can expect rewards and guarantee transparency.
 The previous model pays money in the event of failure and, get money back in the case of success.
 There is no additional reward.
 Another problem is that existing apps have centralized operators, which can lead to failure for the benefit of the operator.
 We will solve this probliem by decentralized oracle.

+Klayton platform fits well with our bapp, which needs to interact with the user because of its fast block creation speed.

 ### 3. Main Features of the Service